tsgates/arch-wiki-markdown/wiki/IPod.md

 Avidemux

-Install the avidemux package from the official repositories.
+Install avidemux-gtk or avidemux-qt from the official repositories.

 This can convert to mp4 files.
 If you enforce a hard max of bit rate @ 700ish and keep the video size to 720x480 or 320x240 than it works fine